-Both the used and new car dealer industries experience fluctuating business that’s closely linked to disposable income and crude oil costs.
-Persistent unemployment caused more consumers to look for used cars that delivered value, rather than investing in new vehicles.
-Dealerships that can offer financing to buyers with poor credit are also able to draw in customers that might not qualify for auto loans at other dealerships.
-While the economy improved from 2014 to 2019 and new car dealers enjoyed increased sales as a result, this industry can vary depending on the state of the economy at any time.
+Both the used and new car dealer industries experience fluctuating business closely linked to disposable income and crude oil costs.
+Persistent unemployment caused more consumers to look for used cars that deliver value rather than investing in new vehicles.
+Dealerships that can offer financing to buyers with poor credit can also draw in customers that might not qualify for auto loans at other dealerships.
+While the economy improved from 2014 to 2019, and new car dealers enjoyed increased sales, this industry can vary depending on the state of the economy at any time.

 Many trends are currently shaping the car dealership industry, and car dealers need to keep pace with these trends to keep their dealerships appealing and competitive.
-Carsurance notes that the entire auto industry has become highly digitized, from the way that buyers shop to the way that cars, themselves, are built.
+Carsurance notes that the entire auto industry has become highly digitized, from the way that buyers shop to how cars, themselves, are built.
 Vehicle manufacturers are increasingly incorporating advanced technology into their vehicles.
-While this technology allows for heightened vehicle performance, it makes it increasingly more difficult for independent mechanics and repair shops to maintain and repair these vehicles.
+While this technology allows for heightened vehicle performance, it becomes increasingly difficult for independent mechanics and repair shops to maintain and repair these vehicles.

 Additionally, some companies like Carvana have taken auto shopping entirely online.
 While dealerships don’t necessarily need to offer online sales, there’s absolutely a need to create a modern, up-to-date website that allows shoppers to browse online before taking a trip down to a dealership.

 Who is the target market for your car dealership?